Independent-AI-Labs/AMI-UX/cms/README.md

 ## Security Notes

+- Middleware-enforced auth guards wrap `/index.html`, API routes, and static assets; `/auth/*` is the only unauthenticated surface.
-- Path traversal protections on all file-serving endpoints; CSP applied to media routes
+- Path traversal protections remain on all file-serving endpoints; CSP is applied to media routes.
-- Client-side Markdown sanitized using DOMPurify; Mermaid/KaTeX loaded from CDN
+- Client-side Markdown is sanitized using DOMPurify; Mermaid/KaTeX are loaded from a CDN.
-- App serving (mode D) is intentionally disabled server‑side by default (501)
+- App serving (mode D) is intentionally disabled server‑side by default (501).